Do I Take the Test FAQ

 Regardless of whether or not you have taken a course before, you must satisfy the prerequisite requirements for the course for the upcoming semester when you plan to enroll.
 For example, if you did not earn a C- or above in your last math course and want to repeat it, you will need valid Math Placement Test scores for the upcoming semester.
 If your original score has expired, you will need to repeat the assessment.

-I took a Math Placement Test or ALEKS assessment through another institution.
+I took a Math Placement Test or Placement assessment through another institution.
 Can I use this score at MU?

-No. MU does not accept Math Placement Test scores or ALEKS assessments taken elsewhere.
+No. MU does not accept Math Placement Test scores taken elsewhere.